 Currently serviceable: Useable as is or with some maintenance, but not so degraded as to essentially require reconstruction.

 Direct effects: Effects that are caused by the activity and occur at the same time and place.

-Discharge: The term "discharge" means any discharge of dredged or fill material.
+Discharge: The term ''discharge'' means any discharge of dredged or fill material into waters of the United States.